 Purple-Headed Sneezeweed, Southern Sneezeweed, Purple Sneezeweed, Purplehead Sneezeweed

-Helenium flexuosum Raf. is the correct and accepted scientific name for the Purple-Headed Sneezeweed.
+Helenium flexuosum Raf. is the accepted scientific name for the Purple-Headed Sneezeweed.
 It was named and described as such by Constantine Samuel Rafinesque in New Flora and Botany of North America in 1836.

 The genus, Helenium L., was named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 I have enjoyed photographing and learning about the many wildflowers growing on the farm and other areas.
-My farm is in Windsor, Missouri in Pettis County (Henry County is across the street and Benton and Johnson aren’t far away).
-I have grown over 500 different plants and most have pages listed on the right side of the blog.
+My farm is in Windsor, Missouri in Pettis County (Henry County is across the street, and Benton and Johnson aren’t far away).
+I have grown over 500 different plants and identified over 200 species of wildflowers.
+Most have pages listed on the right side of the blog.
 I am not an expert, botanist, or horticulturalist.
 I just like growing, photographing and writing about my experience.
 I rely on several websites for ID and a horticulturalist I contact if I cannot figure them out.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.